 Community Homeless Solutions (CHS) is the largest homeless housing agency operating in both Monterey and San Benito Counties.
 CHS operates five shelters, a respite care facility, over 100 transitional housing beds and many street outreach services – a total of over 300 homeless men, women and families each night.

 With both the increasing number of homeless in both Monterey and San Benito Counties from both the impact of truly unaffordable housing costs – latest “affordable housing” project was over $500K per unit to build – as well as the traditionally low wages in the hospitality and agriculture industries.
-Now with the crisis of the Coronavirus outbreak, CHS has converted the current warming Shelter in Salinas operating from 4pm-7am each day for approximately 80 people each night to a 24 x 7 shelter as well as open up additional shelter beds in the Chinatown area, perhaps at two locations, that might house up to 50 additional people.
+Now with the crisis of the Coronavirus outbreak, CHS has converted the current Chinatown Navigation Center operating from 4pm-7am each day to a 24 x 7 shelter as well as open up additional shelter beds in the Chinatown Sprung Navigation Center that can house up to 50 additional people.
 An outbreak in the homeless community could be absolutely devastating, yet these are the most vulnerable individuals and families in our communities today.

-CHS is in need of both supplies and volunteers for the months of May, June and July, and perhaps longer.
+CHS is in need of both supplies and volunteers.
 In particular the needs are highlighted on the links provided with the anticipated frequency or amount of supplies as well as the location where services are to be provided.

 FLATTENING THE COVID-19 CURVE: NEW HOUSING TRAILERS FOR HOMELESS OPENING IN SALINAS.

 A total of eight housing trailers were delivered to Community Homeless Solutions shelters on Thursday of last week.
 The Chinatown Navigation Center will be placing five trailers in their parking lot.
 The other three trailers will be place in a parking lot adjacent to the Salinas Warming Shelter.